1 Peter 3:1

 in which also He went and made proclamation to the spirits now in prison,

-Some interpret this tricky passage as though Jesus went and preached to fallen angels, but Jude said that the angels who abandoned heaven are being confined in darkness until Judgment Day (Jude 1:6).
-The imprisoned spirits belong to people not angels or demons (1 Pet.
+Some say that Jesus went and preached to fallen angels, but the angels who abandoned heaven are being confined in darkness until Judgment Day (Jude 1:6).
+It seems more likely that the imprisoned spirits refer to people, and Peter seems to confirm this (see 1 Pet.
 4:6).

 (b) Made proclamation.
 He announced or declared the good news (see entry for 1 Pet.
 1:12).